Garvit-Pandit/sql-tde/README.md

         * "Enter the name to create db engine login" Creates a SQL Server login from the asymmetric key for the database engine.
-        * "Enter the algorithm you want to use to create DEK(AES_128/AES_192/AES_256 )" Uses the chosen algorithm to create the Database Encryption Key (DEK).
+        * "Enter the algorithm you want to use to create DEK(AES_128/AES_192/AES_256 )" Uses the chosen algorithm to create the Data Encryption Key (DEK).
 * If performing rotation (menu option '3'):
     * **Database name**
-         enter the name of the database for which they want to rotate the KEK.
+         enter the name of the database for which they want to rotate the MEK.
     * **API-key** to create credential (entered securely) Uses the API key to authenticate with the cryptographic provider during the rotation process.
-    * "Enter the name to create KEK/master-key" Creates a new Key Encryption Key (KEK) with the provided name for the rotation.
+    * "Enter the name to create MEK/master encryption key" Creates a new Master Encryption Key (MEK) with the provided name for the rotation.
     * "Enter the name to create Provider key"
-        Creates a provider key within the EKM provider for the new KEK.
+        Creates a provider key within the EKM provider for the new MEK.
-    * "Enter the algorithm you want to use to create KEK(RSA_2048/RSA_1024 )" Uses the chosen RSA algorithm to create the new KEK for rotation.
+    * "Enter the algorithm you want to use to create MEK(RSA_2048/RSA_1024 )" Uses the chosen RSA algorithm to create the new MEK for rotation.
     * "Enter the name to create db engine credential" Creates a new database engine credential for the rotation.
     * "Enter Identity to create db engine credential"